Meet The Women Of The Blockchain: Evelina Lavrova

-I’m working on promotion for Waves World, which is a mining pool and crypto marketplace.
+I’m working on a promotion for Waves World, which is a mining pool and crypto marketplace.
 I’m part of the Mentor and Expert team at CV Labs, a blockchain incubator in Zug, Switzerland.
 I also consult with some startups.
 For example, there’s GatePay – an omnichannel blockchain payments solution.
 Moreover, I help event organizers such as Coindesk with the Consensus conference, etc.

 None of us can achieve success without some help along the way.
-Is there a particular person who you are grateful towards who helped get you to where you are?
+Is there a particular person who you are grateful for who helped get you to where you are?
 Can you share a story about that?

 My success story in blockchain started when Lori Brown included me in her list of Top 10 Females in Crypto 2017.
 We have never met in person, but she acknowledged my contribution to the industry.
 Her publication has taken my career to the next level, and I gained many new opportunities.
 One of them was from Pavel Jakovlev, who invited me to join CV Labs as an expert.
-I’m also thankful for Roger L. Aitken, Michael Scott, Dr. Jane Thomason, Guy Brandon and many, many other people who I have met on my way and who helped me to take steps towards my achievements.
+I’m also thankful for Roger L. Aitken, Michael Scott, Dr. Jane Thomason, Guy Brandon, and many, many other people who I have met on my way and who helped me to take steps towards my achievements.
 Thank you!

 What are the 5 things that excite you the most about blockchain and crypto?
 Why?

 There are several ways that blockchain allows us to do things differently, like offering greater transparency, speed, and simplicity.
 That gives us the chance to transform old industries such as banking, international payments, etc. We can connect with people better, more fairly and efficiently, and reduce exploitation and abuse.
 Surely that’s worth pursuing!